Sami Gayle: Early life

-Was born and raised in Weston, Florida.
+Klitzman was born and raised in Weston, Florida into a Jewish family.
 Her mother Robin previously owned her own business and currently works as her agent.
 Her father is Larry Klitzman, an attorney.
 Gayle was home-schooled and followed Advanced Placement (AP) curricula in all subjects.
 She was nationally ranked in Public Forum Debate and has received two bids to compete at the Tournament of Champions, putting her among the top debaters nationwide.
 She studied political science and art history at Columbia University and graduated in 2018.

 Career

 Gayle began her acting career as Baby June in the off-Broadway production of Gypsy starring Patti LuPone.
 She reprised her role when the production transferred to Broadway a few months later.
 She later co-starred in the off-Broadway plays Oohrah! at the Atlantic Theatre Company and MCC Theatre's Family Week under the direction of Jonathan Demme.
 Gayle was featured in the 2007 Broadway production of Dr. Seuss' How the Grinch Stole Christmas!
 The Musical.